ceciliaye0509/wearable-ppg-dataset/src/model_baselines/hrv_progress_20260918.md

 5. An external **BIDMC sanity check** confirms that the model detects true cardiac cycles but also decodes secondary PPG waveform maxima as extra events.
 6. Frozen PulsePPG + nested Ridge remains the strongest stable foundation-model baseline from last week.
 The main new opportunity is to combine the stronger temporal correlation of the peak-based method with better calibration.

-## 2. Last week's verified reference results（上周基线）
+## 2. Last week's verified reference results

 ### 2.1 Pooled held-out windows